eldarmeta/MyJavaTasks/README.md

-﻿# MyJavaTasks
+# MyJavaTasks
-### Проект для практики Java
+### A Java practice project

-Это мой личный проект, в котором я практикую основы Java:
+This is my personal project where I practice the basics of Java:
-- переменные
+- variables
-- условные операторы (if/else)
+- conditional statements (if/else)
-- циклы (for/while)
+- loops (for/while)
-- генерация случайных чисел
+- random number generation
+- user input
-- пользовательский ввод
+- mini-games
-- мини-игры
+- and so on...

-Цель: стать крутым разработчиком и получить работу в топовой IT-компании!
+Goal: to become a cool developer and get a job at a top IT company!

 ---

-*Автор:* Eldar Abdivaitov
+*The author:* Eldar Abduvaitov
 *GitHub:* [eldarmeta](https://github.com/eldarmeta)